davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 > - The profile defined by the standard library will be used.
 >
 > Cargo will resolves the dependencies of opaque dependencies, such as the
 > standard library, separately in their own workspaces.
-The "roots" of such a
+The root of such a
+> resolve will be the crate specified in `build-std-crates`, or, if stage 1b is
-> resolve are defined as the unified set of packages that any crate in the
+> implemented, the unified set of packages that any crate in the dependency has
-> dependency graph has a explicit dependency on and those which Cargo infers a
-> direct dependency on.
-A dependency on the roots are added to all crates in the
+> a direct dependency on.
+A dependency on the relevant roots are added to all
-> "parent" resolve.
+> crates in the "parent" resolve.
 >
 > Regardless of which standard library crates are being built, Cargo will build
 > the `sysroot` crate of the standard library workspace. `alloc` and `std` will
 > be optional dependencies of the `sysroot` crate which will be enabled when the
 > user has requested them.
-The sysroot always depends on the `proc_macro` and
-> `test` crates.
-Panic runtimes are dependencies of `std` and will be enabled
+Panic runtimes are dependencies of `std` and will be
-> depending on the features that Cargo passes to `std` (see
+> enabled depending on the features that Cargo passes to `std` (see
 > [*Panic strategies*][panic-strategies]).
 >
 > rustc loads panic runtimes in a different way to most dependencies, and